Staying at the New York Athletic Club (NYAC)

 The Details:

-The New York Athletic Club and two facilities: the City House, located at 180 Central Park South in Manhattan; and Travers Island in Westchester County.
-Membership in the club is by invitation only.
+The New York Athletic Club has two facilities: the City House at 180 Central Park South in Manhattan and Travers Island in Westchester County.
+Membership is by invitation only.

 Website: www.nyac.org